How To Whitewash Brick Using Paint or Limestone

 As confusing as it may be, you can seal thinned paint with acrylic sealers for aesthetic purposes.
 But ultimately, when the process of whitewashing is done correctly, a sealer is not necessary.

-The benefit to whitewashing is that it looks impressive and costs less than actual whitewashed brick, but it does come at a long-term cost.
+The benefit of whitewashing is that it looks impressive and costs less than installing new white-washed bricks.
+However, does whitewashing come with a long-term cost?
+Aftermarket whitewashing doesn’t last as long as a premium paint coating.

 Painting brick is one of our favs.
-Although whitewashing is an excellent and trendy way to create distinction, as professional painters that place durability alongside appearance, we cannot say that we recommend whitewashing on exterior brick substrates.
+Although whitewashing is an excellent and trendy way to create distinction, as professional painters who prioritize durability, we do not recommend whitewashing on exterior brick substrates.
+Whitewash paint for interior surfaces such as fireplaces and other interior spaces is fine.
+Just remember to use high-temperature paint for areas that exceed 120 degrees.